 The second model we focused on in this work is the spin-1/2 Shastry-Sutherland model defined by the following Hamiltonian

-where $\spins_i$ is the three-component spin operator defined on $i$-the lattice point.
+where $\spins_i$ is the three-component spin operator defined on $i$ th lattice point.
 A sketch of the Shastry-Sutherland lattice is illustrated in Fig.~\ref{Fig:SSM}(a).
-From the view of the underlying square lattice, one can see that in Eq.~(\ref{Eq:SSM}), $J$ denotes the nearest neighboring antiferromagnetic coupling, and $J'$ denotes the next nearest neighboring coupling defined in only one set of squares and arranged as a wheelchair pattern.
-This model draws attentions in recent years \cite{Corboz-SSM, Corboz-SSMH, NingXi-SSM2023, WYL-PRL2024} because of the stabilization of a quantum disordered plaquette valence bond solid ground state in the intermediate $J/J^\prime$ regime of the phase diagram, as well as possible realization of a deconfined quantum critical point \cite{DQCP-Senthil} and/or quantum spin liquid~\cite{Corboz-QSLSSM2025, WYL-PRL2024, LingWang-SSM} relevant to some interesting experimental results in real materials \cite{SCBO-Science}.
+From the view of the underlying square lattice, one can see that in Eq.~(\ref{Eq:SSM}), $J$ denotes the nearest-neighboring antiferromagnetic coupling, and $J'$ denotes the next-nearest-neighbor coupling defined in only one set of squares and arranged as a wheelchair pattern.
+This model draws attention in recent years \cite{Corboz-SSM, Corboz-SSMH, NingXi-SSM2023, WYL-PRL2024} because of the stabilization of a quantum disordered plaquette valence bond solid ground state in the intermediate $J/J^\prime$ regime of the phase diagram, as well as possible realization of a deconfined quantum critical point \cite{DQCP-Senthil} and/or quantum spin liquid~\cite{Corboz-QSLSSM2025, WYL-PRL2024, LingWang-SSM} relevant to some interesting experimental results in real materials \cite{SCBO-Science}.

 An illustration of the phase diagram is also shown in Fig.~\ref{Fig:SSM}(b).
-When $J$ dominates, the ground state of this model is a N\'{e}el antiferromagnetic state, while when $J'$ dominates, the two spins coupled by $J'$, as indicated by the black bonds in Fig.~\ref{Fig:SSM}(a), forming a dimer singlet, and the ground state of the system is a direct product of these dimer singlets.
+When $J$ dominates, the ground state of this model is a N\'{e}el antiferromagnetic state, while when $J'$ dominates, the two spins coupled by $J'$, as indicated by the black bonds in Fig.~\ref{Fig:SSM}(a), form a dimer singlet, and the ground state of the system is a direct product of these dimer singlets.
 In the intermediate regime, the ground state is a plaquette valence bond solid.
-However, there is much controversy on the competition between the full-plaquette and empty-plaquette VBS patterns \cite{Corboz-SSM, NingXi-SSM2023, SCBO-Science}, the nature of the phase transition between the N\'{e}el and VBS phases \cite{NingXi-SSM2023, SCBO-Science}, and the possible existence of an intervening quantum spin liquid regime \cite{Corboz-QSLSSM2025, WYL-PRL2024, LingWang-SSM}.
+However, there is much controversy over the competition between the full-plaquette and empty-plaquette VBS patterns \cite{Corboz-SSM, NingXi-SSM2023, SCBO-Science}, the nature of the phase transition between the N\'{e}el and VBS phases \cite{NingXi-SSM2023, SCBO-Science}, and the possible existence of an intervening quantum spin liquid regime \cite{Corboz-QSLSSM2025, WYL-PRL2024, LingWang-SSM}.
 In this work, using the proposed single-layer variational framework and setting $J' = 1$, we focus on two parameter settings: the possible VBS phase with $J = 0.7$, and the antiferromagnetic phase with $J = 0.8$.